Cosmological perturbation theory for large scale structure in phase space: Introduction

 Perturbation theory methods for the evolution of large-scale structure in the universe play a central role in our understanding of gravitational instability in the nonlinear regime \cite{Makino:1991rp, Jain:1993jh, Goroff:1986ep, Zeldovich:1969sb, Bernardeau:2001qr, Scoccimarro:1995if}.
 In one hand, they provide flexibility to go beyond standard scenarios \cite{Bottaro:2023wkd, Piga:2022mge, Lewandowski:2019txi, Crisostomi:2019vhj, Bottaro:2024pcb} and valuable intuition on the nonlinear gravitational evolution.
 They also do not require expensive computational resources, contrary to simulations \cite{Schneider:2015yka}.
 On the other hand, perturbation theory methods have a limited range of applicability as N-body simulations are required to accurately model the dynamics on sufficiently small scales \cite{Carlson:2009it}.

-The collective dynamics of N-body particles in an expanding background, interacting solely via gravity, is encoded in the collisionless Boltzmann (or Vlasov) equation in phase-space coupled to the Poisson equation, the Vlasov-Poisson system.
+The collective dynamics of N-body particles in an expanding background, interacting solely via gravity, is encoded in the collisionless Boltzmann (or Vlasov) equation in phase space coupled to the Poisson equation, the Vlasov-Poisson system.
 The standard perturbation theory (SPT) approach is then based on a truncation of the Boltzmann hierarchy in its first two moments, which corresponds to the assumption of an ideal pressureless fluid \cite{Bernardeau:2001qr}.
+An alternative but equivalent approach to model the dynamics of late time cosmological fluctuations perturbatively is Lagrangian Perturbation Theory (LPT), where one solves for the displacement field connecting the initial (Lagrangian) and final (Eulerian) particle positions \cite{Buchert:1993ud, Catelan:1994ze, Bouchet:1994xp} \footnote{It can be shown that LPT matches SPT order by order in the perturbative expansion (e.g. \cite{Sugiyama:2013mpa}).
+See \cite{Vlah:2015zda} for a thorough comparison between these two approaches.}.